 However, while the M1 offers superb performance and great value too, there are instances in which you might want to consider the earlier Intel-sporting MacBooks, which are still available.
 And there’s more to consider beyond the performance.
 There's the question of Screen size, graphical power, storage sizes and more besides.
 If that all has your head spinning already, don’t fret.
 Our buying guide below will clear up the different options available to help you choose the best MacBook for you.

-We’ll even help you grab some money off thanks to our round-up of all the latest Apple deals.
+If you're keen to save some cash on Apple products, make sure you see our guide to the latest Apple deals and the best MacBook Black Friday deals.
 And if you’re not sold on the idea of buying a MacBook, we’ve also scoured the internet for the very best MacBook alternatives, the best cheap iMac deals and the best Mac mini deals as well.

 The best MacBook you can buy in 2021

 The new MacBook Pro 16-inch (2021) released in October 2021 is an absolute beast of a laptop.
 It fits a crazy amount of power into what is still a fairly small frame and gives you the biggest and best laptop screen you can get.
 That makes it perfect for digital creatives for whom screen size is important.

 There are a lot of configuration options with both this and the smaller 14-inch MacBook Pro (see below).
 This can make choosing a machine even more difficult since not only do you need to choose which MacBook to buy, but also how much storage and memory, and which chip you want.
 Both devices are available with either the M1 Pro or the M1 Max chip, the latter being the most powerful of the two.

 Last year's M1 MacBook Pro 13-inch (see number 3 below) was already extremely powerful.
 Apple claims the M1 Pro is twice as fast, and the M1 Max twice as fast again.
 Both offer improved graphical performance and more efficient video processing, but the majority of users really won't need so much power.